-Earlier this year the Arkansas Legislature passed Act 812 by Sen. Trent Garner (R – El Dorado) and Rep. Sonia Barker (R – Smackover).
-The new law lets cities create “entertainment districts” where alcohol can be carried and consumed publicly on streets and sidewalks.
+Act 812 of 2019 by Sen. Trent Garner (R – El Dorado) and Rep. Sonia Barker (R – Smackover) lets cities create “entertainment districts” where alcohol can be carried and consumed publicly on streets and sidewalks.

-Public drinking raises serious concerns about public safety.
+It raises serious concerns about drunk driving and public safety.

-Family Council has put together a free toolkit to help citizens oppose public drinking ordinances like Fayetteville’s and Sherwood’s.
+That’s why Family Council has put together a free toolkit to help citizens oppose these public drinking ordinances.

 Our toolkit contains talking points, information about problems public drinking has caused in other states, photographs of public drinking districts elsewhere around the country, and other resources you can use to fight public drinking in your community.